wireapp/wire-server/docs/reference/elastic-search.md

 Now you can delete the old index.

+**NOTE**: There is a bug hidden when using this way.
+Sometimes a user won't get deleted from the index.
+Attempts at reproducing this issue in a simpler environment have failed.
+As a workaround, there is a tool in [tools/db/find-undead](../../tools/db/find-undead) which can be used to find the undead users right after the migration.
+If they exist, please run refill the ES documents from cassandra as described [above](#refill-es-documents-from-cassandra)

 ## Recreate an index (Requires downtime)

 When analysis settings of an index need to be changed, e.g. for changes